 Given the high proportion of staff at the University of Birmingham on FTCs performing core business activities the University should not normally dismiss a member of staff simply because their contract is coming to an end or because specific funding streams are coming to an end.
 See the following legal advice from Thompson’s solicitors and the widely cited case of Ball vs the University of Aberdeen in which UCU successfully challenged such a dismissal at tribunal.

 As Thompson’s point out, case law is incomplete, but courts have shown that they are prepared to challenge employers.
 They suggest three key questions when challenging an employers on their use of ‘objective justification’:

 - Is the employer’s stated business need a legitimate aim?
 A blanket policy that has not taken a fixed term employee’s particular circumstances into account will not of itself amount to a legitimate aim.

 - Is it necessary to achieve that aim?
 A blanket policy of putting all employees who have short term funding (as in academia) on fixed term contracts may not be the only way of achieving that aim, particularly if there is a possibility of further funding.

 - Is it appropriate?
 This will be a question of fact balancing the disadvantages to the employee such as uncertainty of future employment, adverse impact on career progression/professional development and credit worthiness versus advantages to the employer.

-In particular, for redundancies resulting from the current Covid-19 pandemic affecting FTC staff, BUCU calls for full statutory consultation and for all staff to be treated on an equal basis under the prevention of less favourable treatment regulations.
+In all instances, BUCU calls for full statutory consultation for those at risk of redundancy, and for all staff to be treated on an equal basis under the Fixed-term Employees (Prevention of Less Favourable Treatment) Regulations 2002.

-If you are having difficulty getting your contract extended or made permanent for this reason we ask you to contact the branch as a matter of urgency.
+If you are having difficulty getting your contract extended or made permanent for this reason we ask you to contact the branch as a matter of urgency: firstname.lastname@example.org.